Ongoing Task Force

 Background

 Degradation simulation studies are complex and technically challenging.
 Additionally, they are used to evaluate a broad range of industrial chemicals, with increasing data/testing requirements e.g. NER, testing temperature.
 Over the last few years, there has been an increase in requests from ECHA to generate degradation simulation studies in the scope of Dossier Evaluation.
-Furthermore, the inclusion of the new PMT/vPvM hazard classes within CLP in 2023 (and the guidance revision 2023-2024) and possibly as SVHCs in the REACH revision (2024), will lead to more substances requiring a P assessment.
+Furthermore, the inclusion of the new PMT/vPvM hazard classes within CLP in 2023 (and the guidance revision 2023-2024) and possibly as SVHCs in the REACH revision (2024), will lead to more substances needing a P assessment.

 Objectives